Line 1 (Tianjin Metro): History

-On 28 December 2019, four stations on the eastern extension (Gaozhuangzi, Beiyangcun, Guozhanlu, Donggulu) was opened.
+On 28 December 2019, four stations on the eastern extension (Gaozhuangzi, Beiyangcun, Guozhanlu, Donggulu) were opened.

-On 12 May 2021, Beiyangcun station renamed to Guojiahuizhanzhongxin station, and Guozhanlu station renamed to Guoruilu station.
+On 12 May 2021, Beiyangcun station was renamed to Guojiahuizhanzhongxin station, and Guozhanlu station was renamed to Guoruilu station.

+Hongnihedong station opened on 31 July 2023.

+A two-station extension from Donggulu station to the new terminus at Shuangqiaohe station, with a not yet opened station at Xianshuigubei, opened on 1 July 2024.

 The signal system was also replaced by the new ATO system, and the running stock was also overhauled.